 - Protect your eyes from harmful UV light.
 Always wear sunglasses or a brimmed hat that shields your eyes from the sun.
 This may help reduce your risk of cataracts and other eye problems.

 - Maintain a healthy diet.
-Studies have shown that antioxidants can possibly reduce the risk of cataracts.
+Studies have shown that antioxidants may reduce the risk of cataracts.
 Load up on fruits, vegetables and omega-3.
 Speak with your doctor about supplementing with eye vitamins to ensure you are getting adequate amounts of nutrients to keep your eyes healthy.